 7. You'll see it setup after clicking save:

 It is not out of your scope to request people to sign in to gain access to an open house that you are hosting.
 By prompting a sign in you are acting as a gatekeeper for that home, as well as gaining lead information with the use of the Open House Tool.
+You can always spin it as, it's necessary for security reasons.

 Step 1.
 Click on Our Listings on the left side of your Agent Dashboard